 Our understanding of the history of the central Islamic lands between 600 and 1200 is based on chronicles or tawarikh (which narrate events in order of time) and semi-historical works, such as biographies (sira), records of the sayings and doings of the Prophet (hadith) and commentaries on the Quran (tafsir).
-The material from which these works were produced was a large collection of evewitness reports (akhbar) transmitted over a period of time either orally or on paper.
+The material from which these works were produced was a large collection of eyewitness reports (akhbar) transmitted over a period of time either orally or on paper.
 The authenticity of each report (khabar) was tested by a critical method which traced the chain of transmission (isnad) and established the reliability of the narrator.
 Although the method was not foolproof, medieval Muslim writers were more careful in selecting their information and understanding the motives of their informants than were their contemporaries in other parts of the world.
 On controversial issues, they reproduced different versions of the same event, as they found in their sources, leaving the task of judgement to their readers.
 Their description of events closer to their own times is more systematic and analytical and less of a collection of akhbar.
-Most of the chronicles and semi-historical works are in Arabic, the best being the Tarikh of Tabari (d.
+Most of the chronicles and semi-historical works are Aramaic is a language related to Hebrew and Arabic.
+It has also been used in Ashokan inscriptions. in Arabic, the best being the Tarikh of Tabari (d.
 923) which has been translated into English in 38 volumes.
 Persian chronicles are few but they are quite detailed in their treatment of Iran and Central Asia.
 Christian chronicles, written in Syriac (a dialect of Aramaic), are fewer but they throw interesting light on the history of early Islam.
 Besides chronicles, we have legal texts, geographies, travelogues and literary works, such as stories and poems.